Subscribe to updates

 Locally Listed Buildings Update

-- Hall Lodge, Uxbridge Road, Pinner: A Victorian Gothic-style building on former common land.
+• Hall Lodge, Pinner: A post-enclosure Victorian Gothic-style building on former common land.

-- Belmont Community Hall, Kenton Lane, Harrow Weald: A rare surviving purpose-built British Restaurant from 1940, reflecting wartime origins.
+• Belmont Community Hall, Harrow Weald: A rare surviving purpose-built British Restaurant from 1940, reflecting wartime origins.

-- Glebe Primary School (now Kenton Learning Centre), Glebe Avenue: A striking 1930s Modernist school with Art Deco detailing, noted for its intactness.
+• Glebe Primary School (now Kenton Learning Centre), Queensbury: A striking 1930s Modernist school with Art Deco detailing, noted for its intactness.

-- Kenmore Park Junior School, Moorhouse Road: A 1930s Modernist school with Art Deco influences, also noted for its wartime use of underground bunkers.
+• Kenmore Park Junior School, Harrow: A 1930s Modernist school with Art Deco influences, also noted for its intactness and wartime/aviation associations.

-school with Modernist and Art Deco influences, notable for its distinctive tower and wartime use of shelters. - BT Telephone Exchange, 356 Uxbridge Road, Hatch End: A circa 1927 neo-classical building designed by Sir Richard Allison, architect of the Science Museum, and significant for the development of early telephone services.
+• BT Telephone Exchange, Hatch End: A circa 1927 building designed by Sir Richard Allison, notable for its neo-classical design and its role in the development of early telephone services.

-- Bentley Priory Obelisk, Stanmore: A red brick obelisk shown on historic maps, relating to the design of Bentley Priory's gardens.
+• Bentley Priory Obelisk, Stanmore: A red brick obelisk shown on historic maps, relating to the garden design of Bentley Priory.

-- 7 Holland Close, Stanmore: A 1930s Modernist house similar in design to others in the Kerry Avenue Conservation Area.
+• 7 Holland Close, Stanmore: A 1930s modernist house comparable to others in the Kerry Avenue Conservation Area.

-- 41 Elm Park, Stanmore: A house believed to have been built in 1917 using salvaged materials from a demolished Victorian villa.
+• 41 Elm Park, Stanmore: Built in 1917 by the Borough Surveyor, incorporating salvaged materials from a demolished Victorian villa.

-- BT Telephone Exchange, 9-15 Kenton Park Parade, Kenton Road: An early 20th-century neo-classical telephone exchange by T.F.
-Nash, contributing to the character of the Kenton Park Parade Local Area of Special Character.
+• BT Telephone Exchange, Kenton Park Parade: An early 20th-century neo-classical design by T.F.
+Nash, contributing to the character of Kenton Park Parade.

-The panel resolved to recommend these buildings for consultation as locally listed buildings and for inclusion in the Supplementary Planning Document.
-Delegated authority was also recommended to the Chief Planning Officer to make final decisions following consultation.
+The panel resolved to recommend these buildings to Cabinet for consultation and inclusion in the Supplementary Planning Document, with delegated authority to the Chief Planning Officer to make final decisions following consultation.

 Draft National Planning Policy Framework (NPPF)

-The panel also received a verbal update on the Government's draft revisions to the National Planning Policy Framework (NPPF) and proposed National Decision-Making Policies (NDMPs).
-Officers explained that the draft NPPF represented a significant rewrite, introducing a clearer hierarchy where NDMPs would apply directly to decision-making, potentially giving local plan policies limited weight.
-The draft aimed to support growth, accelerate plan-making, and provide greater certainty through more rules-based policies.
-Key changes highlighted included a strengthened presumption in favour of sustainable development and a more permissive approach to development within settlements, particularly around railway stations.
+The panel received a verbal update on the Government's draft revisions to the National Planning Policy Framework (NPPF) and proposed National Decision-Making Policies (NDMPs).
+The Head of Planning Policy explained that the draft NPPF represents a significant rewrite, introducing a clearer hierarchy where NDMPs would apply directly to decision-making, potentially giving local plan policies limited weight in cases of inconsistency.
+The draft aims to accelerate plan-making and provide greater certainty through more rules-based policies, with a strengthened presumption in favour of sustainable development and higher density expectations around railway stations.
 The consultation period for the draft NPPF was noted as running until 10 March 2026.
-The panel noted the update.
+The panel noted the verbal update.

 Attendees